SOUND FOUNTAIN

 Let us start with the subwoofer.
 There are many subwoofers on the market.
 When surfing on the world wide web you will encounter many different propositions and plans to build a subwoofer yourself.
 Read these plans carefully and find out about efficiency, power handling, frequency band, linearity and size of the cabinet, and then decide what way to go.
 If you are into classical music and into jazz and the refined reproduction of analog material, I advise not to use any electronic bass boost.
 You just should strive to select a bass unit and construct the appropriate cabinet so that low frequencies will be reproduced without any artificial compensation.
 That is only if you have rather sensitive ears.
 If so, you may have heard that boosting and correcting the low frequencies (as in motional feedback systems for example) yields to a completely different (unnatural) low frequency reproduction.

 When planning to build a subwoofer you should look for 12" or even 15" speaker units that have a low resonance frequency and the appropriate Qts for functioning in a closed compartment.
 Try to find units that do not have a foam suspension which will deteriorate in time.
 The unit should have a rubber roll surround which can stand the test of time.
 Yes, they are expensive.
 I was lucky to buy a pair of second hand 1976 Goodmans 3-way systems which had 12" woofers in a volume of 53 liters.
-The suspension of the woofers is rather stiff, but as I could hear before I bought them, the resonance frequency seemed relatively low.
+The suspension of the woofers is rather stiff, but as I could hear the speakers before I bought them, the resonance frequency seemed relatively low.
 The units weigh some 10 lb. each.
 Since the basket is of steel most of the weight goes into the magnet.

 Qts = 0.30